Identity Theft: IRS Needs to Better Assess the Risks of Refund Fraud on Business-Related Returns

 The Commissioner of Internal Revenue should designate a dedicated entity to provide oversight of agency-wide efforts to detect, prevent, and resolve business IDT, consistent with leading practices.
 This may involve designating one business unit as a lead entity or leveraging cooperative relationships between business units to establish a business IDT leadership team.
 This entity should have defined responsibilities and authority for managing fraud risk.
 (Recommendation 1)

 IRS agreed with the recommendation, but it has provided conflicting information on its implementation plans.
 In September 2020, IRS initially assigned oversight of its agency-wide efforts on business IDT to an executive steering committee.
 However, in February 2021, IRS officials stated that the agency is restructuring this executive steering committee and the restructured executive steering committee had not assumed the oversight role for business IDT.
 In May 2021, IRS officials stated that the committee would continue to serve as an interim oversight body on business IDT until IRS fully establishes the role of Chief of Identity Theft and Fraud, a new role described in its January 2021 Taxpayer First Act Report to Congress.
 As of May 2022, IRS has not shown how the executive steering committee serves as the oversight body for business IDT.
 Instead, IRS described work developing fraud filters at the business unit level.
 Although IRS characterized this as a coordinated approach, these units have limited authority to oversee business IDT, as we reported in January 2020.
 IRS officials stated that transitioning oversight to the new chief position may take up to 2 years.
 In March 2023, IRS officials stated that the status of this recommendation has not changed since its last update in May 2022.
-As of February 2024, IRS reported that the Deputy Commissioner for Services and Enforcement plans to meet with the Office of Fraud Enforcement to discuss current and future actions to satisfy this recommendation.
+As of March 2024, IRS reported that it continues to evaluate the optimal structure to address business IDT and that Return Integrity and Compliance Services will continue to be the principal office in addressing business IDT.
 To fully implement this recommendation, IRS needs to demonstrate that the new leadership position has defined responsibilities and authority for managing fraud risk.
 We continue to monitor whether IRS is providing centralized oversight consistent with leading practices for fraud risk management in the interim.
 IRS's continued attention is important for coordinating its efforts to combat the evolving threat of business IDT.

 Priority Rec.